Welcome to today's edition of the Rush 24-7 podcast.

 If that race, the polling data shows her down double digits.

-But I'm seeing stories that the internal polling data says no that she's actually up in that race, and that something happened, something is happening in Nevada that is inexplicable, and that is that Democrats in blocks in waves are planning to vote Republican.
+But I'm seeing stories that the internal polling data says no that she's actually up in that race and that something happened, something is happening in Nevada that is inexplicable.

 They are so upset and ticked off at what Obama has done to the Democrat Party.

-We only get to prosecute white defendants.
+We only have to prosecute white defendants.

-The Civil Rights Act, the voting rights act was only to maintain quality and fairness and equality for black voters.
+The Civil Rights Act, the Voting Rights Act, was only to maintain quality and fairness and equality for black voters.

 And they're openly saying this.

-The Democrat Party, there are, you know, the Reagan Democrats, the scoop Jackson Democrats.
+The Democrat Party, the Reagan Democrats, the Scoop Jackson Democrats, I mean, they're still there.

 But this is not what they're about.